SNICScienceCloud/technical-training/orchestration/README.md

 2. Explain how the communication works in OpenStack?
 3. Can we use EC2 and S3 APIs to communicate with OpenStack?

-Task-1 (Resources Provisioning using CLIs and APIs)
+Task-1: Resource provisioning using CLIs and APIs

-Use the command-lineinterface (CLI) tools as well as the python APIs (example coode is available in OpenStack-API directory) to achieve following tasks:
+Use the command-line interface (CLI) tools as well as the python APIs (example coode is available in OpenStack-API directory) to achieve following tasks:

 *Note: you need to edit the Python files and enter your key-name, private-network and floating IP information.*